Miss Earth 2009: National Costume

-Mall tours

-The delegates also had their mall tours and fashion shows in all Robinsons Malls nationwide in order to promote the cause of protection of the environment.

-TV shows

-Selected ladies appeared as guests on one of the TV shows of ABS-CBN, the official media partner of Carousel Production for Miss Earth 2009.
-They had gone to Showtime, ASAP 09, The Singing Bee.

 Coronation venue

 For the first time, the pageant did not take place on the Island of Luzon.
-The venue for Miss Earth 2009 final night was first planned to be in Cebu City, but the mayor declined due to the financial cost of sponsoring the pageant.
+The venue for Miss Earth 2009 final night was initially to be in Cebu City, but the mayor declined due to the financial cost of sponsoring the pageant.
 Boracay Ecovillage Resort and Convention Center won the rights to host the coronation night of the 2009 edition of the pageant.

 New crown

 The Miss Earth organizers unveiled a new crown to be worn by the winner of Miss Earth 2009, with the preservation of planet Earth as its primary consideration.
 The crown was designed by an environmentalist jewelry designer from Florida, Ramona Haar, the official jeweller of the Miss Earth pageant.

 The new crown is made of 100% recycled precious metals: 14kt gold and argentums sterling silver.
-The gemstones used were precious and semiprecious stones and donations from over 80 participating countries.
+The gemstones used were precious and semiprecious stones, and donations from over 80 participating countries.
 These are gemstones that each country is known for either as the origin or source.
 The gemstones were sent in various forms: faceted, cabochons, beads or rough.
-The designer travelled to Jaipur, India to have these gemstones individually trim and faceted to the required cut and sizes.
+The designer travelled to Jaipur, India to have these gemstones individually trimmed and faceted to the required cut and sizes.

 The flower in the center of the crown represents Mother Earth, as inspired by the statement of the American poet, Ralph Waldo Emerson's "The earth laughs in flowers".
 The recurring spiral motif has always been associated with "maternal power" and "feminine prestige" which is the essence of Miss Earth.
 The gentle curves in the crown symbolize "unity" and the "spirit of cooperation".